Tampa Distracted Driving Accident Lawyer

 Before you think about using your phone to send or read a text while you’re driving, consider that texting is one of the few activities that falls under all three categories of distracted driving.
 That’s because in order to send or read a text you need to take your eyes off the road to look at your phone, take at least one hand off the wheel to type, and take your mind off your driving to think about what you’re reading or what message you’re going to send.

-Put your case in the hands of a Tampa car accident lawyer
+Put your case in the hands of an experienced lawyer